-Other receivables as of 31.12.2021 and 31.12.2020 cotnains a receivable from Inbank in the amount of 290 921 EUR.
-In January 2020 the Group acquired a 100% subsidiary of Inbank that offered full-service leasing.
-After the acquisition, the company was renamed AS Finora Finance.
-As a result of the transaction, the Finora Group's consolidated loan portfolio increased to 10 million euros by the end of January 2020.
-In May, the leasing company returned to Inbank's ownership, as Inbank and Finora Capital were unable to agree on the final fulfillment of the company's purchase and sale conditions.
-According to the management, inbank's claim will be realized within 12 months.
+As of 31.12.2022 and 31.12.2021, other claims include a claim against Inbank in the amount of EUR 290 921.
+In January 2020, their 100% subsidiary, which offers full-service leasing, was acquired from Inbank.
+After the acquisition, the company was named AS Finora Finance.
+As a result of the transaction, Finora Group's consolidated loan portfolio grew to 10 million euros by the end of January 2020.
+In May 2020, the leasing company returned to Inbank's ownership, as Inbank and Finora Capital could not agree on the final fulfillment of the terms of the company's purchase and sale.
+According to the management, the Inbank claim will be realized within 12 months.